Lecturer Visa Sponsorship Jobs in Texas

 Which visa types are most commonly used for lecturer jobs in Texas?

-The H-1B is the most common visa for lecturer roles in Texas, as full-time lecturers typically qualify as specialty occupation workers.
-J-1 exchange visitor status is also widely used, particularly at research universities sponsoring international scholars.
+The H-1B visa is the most common visa for lecturer roles in Texas, as full-time lecturers typically qualify as specialty occupation workers.
+J-1 visa exchange visitor status is also widely used, particularly at research universities sponsoring international scholars.
 Some institutions use O-1 visas for lecturers with distinguished academic records.
 Cap-exempt H-1B sponsorship is available at qualifying universities, bypassing the annual lottery.

 How to find lecturer visa sponsorship jobs in Texas?